 Itinerary for Trails of Istria Short BreakGo to top of page

 Arrival in Istria.
-Info meeting with The Natural Adventure Company local representative at the hotel reception area.
+Buje is a charming hilltop town, where you will spend the first two nights.
+Take some time to visit the 16th-century Baroque church, wander through the old city, and enjoy views over the surrounding landscape.
+Info meeting with our local representative at the hotel reception area.
 We will provide you with any additional information you may need about your trip, answer the questions you may have, and give you final instructions.
-Overnight in Motovun.
+Overnight in the Buje area.

 Day 2: Grožnjan to Motovun

 After breakfast, you will be ready to start exploring Istrian villages and hidden paths.
-After a short, 10 minute transfer, walking begins on the old Austrian railway Parenzana.
+After a short, 10-minute transfer, walking continues on the ex-railway Parenzana.
 Grožnjan will be your starting point.
-After you see its galleries and viewpoints, you can pass through magnificent rolling landscapes and lovely Istrian vineyards.
+Enjoy your walk through numerous vineyards and olive groves.
 You will pass through several small tunnels and over picturesque old bridges.
 You can stop at many viewpoints before reaching the village of Livade, the truffle centre of the world.
 There you can taste and buy some products with truffles.
-Overnight in Motovun.
+Overnight in the medieval town of Motovun.